 When implemented NDER will provide each NCB the ability to upload, replace and delete images for their own NSNs in the NMCRL.
-It will also facilitate the upload, replacement and deletion of images in the NMCRL against references with that nation’s Action Activity Code (AAC), irrespective of what nation manages the NSN.
-It will not allow NCBs to manage images against other Nation’s NSNs or against references that have another NCB’s AAC against it.
+It will also facilitate the upload, replacement and deletion of images in the NMCRL against items references with that nation’s Action Activity Code (AAC), irrespective of what nation manages the NSN.
+It will not allow NCBs to manage images against other Nation’s NSNs or against items references with another nation’s Action Activity Code (AAC) against it.

 The number of types of messages will reduce with NDER as XML enables more enriched and wider variety of data to be exchanged between NCBs.
-NSPA will act as the central hub for all communications as it does today.
-However, NSPA will adopt additional roles under NDER including NSN data archiving, statistical analysis on NSN and message data, validation of message format and content, and enhanced reporting.
+NSPA will carry on to act as the central hub for all communications as it does today.
+However, NSPA will adopt additional roles under NDER including NSN data archiving, statistical analysis on NSN and message data, validation of data format and message content, and enhanced reporting.

-As every message must pass through NSPA, message format and content validations will be conducted centrally by NSPA.
+As every message must pass through NSPA, message format and content validations will be conducted centrally by NSPA in near-real-time.
 Messages that do not conform to the XML Schema will error at NSPA, an error message will be generated for the submitting NCB, and the message will be archived for statistical and root cause analysis.
 Non-compliant messages will never reach the intended recipient.

 Where only part of a message does not meet the business rules, the offending component will be stripped from the message by NSPA and returned with the applicable error codes to the submitter.
 The remaining compliant message component is forwarded to the intended recipient.